binexa/openbiz-cubi/README.md

   - change Constants:
         + give prefix OPENBIZ if use in framework directory (openbizx)
         + give prefix CUBI if only used in CUBI (out side of openbiz directory)
-        + give PATH (word) for file system and URL for web system.
+        + give PATH for file system and URL for web system.
   - Remove "m_" character from variable name
         + $varName
         + ->varName